sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 ## Install Traefik Kubernetes CRD Ingress Controller

-k3s ships with Traefik 1.7 by default so we need to install Traefik 2 separately using the manifests in this repository as the `--no-deploy traefik` arguments we used mean that Traefik is not installed.
+k3s ships with Traefik 1.7 by default so we need to install Traefik 2 separately using the manifests in this repository as the `--disable traefik` arguments we used mean that Traefik is not installed.

 Apply the manifests in order (prefixed by number) to install the secrets, k8s